jsdoc2md/dmd/test/md/lodash.md

 ```
 <a name="_.flow"></a>
 ###_.flow([...funcs]) ⇒ <code>function</code>
-Creates a function that invokes the provided functions with the `this`
+Creates a function that returns the result of invoking the provided
-binding of the created function, where each successive invocation is
+functions with the `this` binding of the created function, where each
-supplied the return value of the previous.
+successive invocation is supplied the return value of the previous.

 | Param | Type | Description |
 | ----- | ---- | ----------- |